uyuni-project/sumaform/TROUBLESHOOTING.md

 A simple solution is to create a symbolic link pointing to the `salt` directory on top level of the sumaform files tree.
 Create this symlink in your current directory.

-## Q: how do I re-apply the Salt state that was used to provision the machine?

-Run `sh /root/salt/highstate.sh`.

-## Q: how can I change to another workspaces?
+## Q: how can I change to another workspace?

 If you want to work with more than one `main.tf` file, for example to use both a libvirt and an OpenStack configuration, you can follow [instructions in the README_ADVANCED.md file](README_ADVANCED.md#working-on-multiple-configuration-sets-workspaces-locally) to set up multiple workspaces.